onodono/Voron-0.2/README.md

 |----|--------|
 |Siboor 0.2 kit with white frame and white printed parts.
 No hotend included as I already had a Dragon HF|442.88|

+These are my thoughts about the Siboor 0.2 kit experience.

+- The white 1515 aluminium extrusion is painted not anodised.
+This is an issue as the paint blobbed a little bit on the ends and made it harder to square the frame and thread in the screws.
+Ideally, they would be anodised.
+- The hardware kit that includes all the screws and fasteners is excellent.
+It comes with lots of spares of the common screws.
+- The Fly Gemini V3 that is included is a let down.
+It is extremely slow to boot, ~60 seconds, and the documentation around flashing the MCU and host is hard to find/follow.
+This is more of a Mellow issue.
+Better boards include the BTT Manta series.
+- The printed parts have been excellent with no curling/warping and good quality overall.
+- Customer support has been helpful both times when parts have failed without reason.
+For example, the integrated lead screw seized up and the bed thermistor stopped working.
+Both were replaced free of charge (disregarding the $1 USD to create an Aliexpress tracked shipping label)
+- The included power supply is a 300W Changzhou Chuanglian Power Supply that has an always-on fan.
+The fan is loud and annoying especially when the printer is idle.
+- I decided not to use the included V0 Display and run my V0 headless.
+It allows me to take off the front door and lay the printer flat on the front for maintenance.
+The V0 Display is also limited in functionality.
+I didn't find it that useful and would use my mobile phone to access Mainsail anyway.

 ## Electronic Mods
 | Electronic Mods | Price (USD) |
 | ----------------| --------------|